Oregon POLST® Partnerships

 Relationship of Oregon POLST Entities

-There are three entities in Oregon that oversee elements of the Oregon POLST Program.
-While staff for each is different, there is overlap to ensure open communication occurs.
+There are three entities in Oregon that oversee fundamental components of the Oregon POLST Program.
+While staff for each is different, there is extensive collaborations to facilitate education and quality improvement.

 Oregon Health & Science University (OHSU)

-The OHSU Center for Ethics in Health Care (the Center) houses the Oregon POLST Program.
-The Center houses the Oregon POLST Program and takes responsibility for:
+The OHSU Center for Ethics in Health Care houses the Oregon POLST Program.

-Additionally, OHSU holds the copyright to the Oregon POLST form and the Center is responsible for:
+Additionally, OHSU holds the copyright to the Oregon POLST form and the POLST trademarks whereas the Center is responsible for:

-Updating the Oregon POLST form periodically with input from the Oregon POLST Coalition;
+- Updating the Oregon POLST form periodically with approval of the Oregon POLST Coalition, and

 Currently, the Oregon POLST Coalition Chair is also the Director of the Center for Ethics.
 The Oregon POLST Executive Director, located at the Center, works closely with the Oregon POLST Coalition members as well as Oregon POLST Registry staff.

-Educating about POLST to health care professionals, patients, administrators, and the public (including creating and disseminating educational materials such as brochures, guidebooks, and films); and
+- Educating about POLST to health care professionals, patients, administrators, and the public (including creating and disseminating educational materials such as brochures, guidebooks, and films);

-Advancing research related to POLST and end-of-life planning.
+- Advancing research related to POLST and end-of-life planning, and

 The Coalition has OHSU and OPR representation on its committee.
 The Coalition is not a separate legal entity and the administrative pieces (e.g., scheduling meetings) is handled by the Center.

 OPR is represented by at least one member on the Oregon POLST Coalition.
-Additionally, OPR members work on joint projects with the Center staff (for example, in starting up an electronic POLST program in Oregon with OHSU serving as the pilot location).
+Additionally, OPR members work on joint quality improvement and educational projects with the Center’s staff.

-The mission of the Oregon POLST Registry is to connect emergency health care professionals with their patients’ POLST orders to facilitate compassionate, desired health care during a crisis.
-We strive to increase accessibility to POLST orders to support continuity of care across health services platforms.
-The Oregon POLST Registry fosters innovation by creating new ways to securely access health information.
+The mission of the Oregon POLST Registry is to connect emergency health care professionals with their patients’ POLST orders to facilitate immediate access to medical orders for treatment during a crisis.
+OPR strives to increase accessibility to POLST orders to support continuity of care across health services platforms.
+The Oregon POLST Registry fosters innovation by creating new ways to access health information securely.